5 Things I Wish I’d Known About Applying to College

 2. Colleges don’t care about your GPA.

 Okay, this one is a bit misleading—colleges do, of course, care about your grades; your academic performance is one of the most important factors in the college admissions process.
 However, in assessing your academic performance, colleges don’t necessarily use the GPA reported by your high school; instead, they typically recalculate based on their own scales.
 This recalculation usually focuses on only your 5 core courses (English, math, science, history, and foreign language), and also takes into account each course’s level of rigor as well as what opportunities were available to you.
 In short, the GPA your high school gives you doesn’t always translate to how a college will view your application.
 There are a lot of different ways a student might achieve, say, a 3.9, and they’re not all viewed equally by admissions officers.
-Focus less on the GPA your high school reports, and more on ensuring that you devote your primary energies to your 5 core courses throughout high school.
+Focus less on the GPA your high school reports, and more on ensuring that you devote your primary energies to your five core courses throughout high school.

 3. Colleges DO care if you read their emails.